mpinchover/Distributed-messaging-server/README.md

 ## TODO's

 ### P1

+- make a makefile with a testfile that checks for the test db and restarts it
+- use mysql long/lat to detect distance?
+- get all the tracked questions this user has liked.
+Search for all tracked questions with likes on those q's. then get those users.
+Then just do a mapping and see if the largest numbers have over the threshold.
+- need mappers for room
+- test out matching + recv events
 - change the delete to deleteByRoomId
 - change uuid to the test name
 - custom error mapping, last step should just translate the error befor sending it back customer err code -> http code